MajjK/ToDoApp/README.md

 * Create, read, update and delete existing database entities.
 * Display tasks in a structured manner - with paging, sorting and searching.
 * Different roles assigned to users (administrators and regular users).

+## Setup
+Clone the repo and compile project solution in Visual Studio 2019.

+You can also build and run application in a docker container.
+To do that :
+1. Open a command prompt and navigate to your project folder.
+2. Use the following commands to build and run your Docker image:

+$ docker build -t todoapp .
+$ docker run -d -p 8080:80 --name myapp todoapp

+3. Go to localhost:8080 to access your app in a web browser.